roc102/url-shortener/README.md

 ## Usage

-To start the development server and view the Humari Dukaan website, run the following command:
+To start the development server and view the URL Shortener application, run the following command:

 ```bash
 npm start